 - An interesting example from youth literature is Axon Befal from the Green-Sky Trilogy.
 The Erdlings are Ambiguously Brown, and the decendants of exiled Kindar (Kindar being the race with "privledges").
 When this all is revealed and the Erdlings are freed from their imprisonment Beneath the Earth, Befal is preaching for violent retribution against the Kindar, including those ignorant of the Erdling's existence.
 Most Erdlings want nothing to do with him and consider him a criminal.
 In the game, his "wand" (a machete) makes the game Unwinnable if you use it on anything other than briar bushes.

 - The fictionalized Black Muslim street preacher Abdul Sufi Hamid from Mumbo Jumbo by Ishmael Reed fills this role.
+He's a Straw Hypocrite parody of the Real Life preacher Sufi Abdul Hamid.

 - The bespectacled character Fess from Kristin Hunter's The Soul Brothers and Sister Lou is an up-and-coming teenage militant in this mold.
 "You haven't seen the light, Little Sister.
 You need to be indoctrinated."